Aliases for PFN1 Gene

 GeneCards Summary for PFN1 Gene

 PFN1 (Profilin 1) is a Protein Coding gene.
 Diseases associated with PFN1 include Amyotrophic Lateral Sclerosis 18 and Pfn1-Related Amyotrophic Lateral Sclerosis.
-Among its related pathways are Non-Canonical Wnt Pathway and Response to elevated platelet cytosolic Ca2+.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Actin Nucleation by ARP-WASP Complex.
 GO annotations related to this gene include poly(A) RNA binding and actin binding.
 An important paralog of this gene is PFN2.

 UniProtKB/Swiss-Prot for PFN1 Gene